TingleDinkle/CCNA-PREP/README.md

 the switch HAVE to be in mode client to access the VTP - Server

-which needs domnain and password too to actually get the VLAN, so not everyone can just come in and grab it.
+which needs domain and password too to actually get the VLAN, so not everyone can just come in and grab it.

 # VLAN Network System setup(in progress):